tractionsoftware/reshoot/README.md

 ## Setups

 Setups allow you to specify a Java class to execute some WebDriver commands before and after taking the screenshot.
-This can be useful for login in, opening dialogs, filling out forms, etc.
+This can be useful for logging in, opening dialogs, filling out forms, etc.

 The example [GoogleQuery](src/main/java/com/tractionsoftware/reshoot/example/GoogleQuery.java) shows how to add a query to Google before taking a screenshot of the results: